 How I got started playing my instrument

 I began at age 3.
-I simply can't remember when it hasn't been a major part of my life.
+I simply can't remember a time when it hasn't been a major part of my life.

 Varies by the day.
 Often Mozart, often Mahler, often Brahms.